Pinter Publishers: Growth

 In 1986 Pinter Publishers founded the Belhaven Press imprint, one of the first to concentrate solely on environmental matters, and covered subject areas from Geography, Planning, Urban Studies, Climatology, Development, Biology, Ecology, Geology and Agriculture.
 It published over 200 titles.

 In 1986 it acquired Leicester University Press, specialising in the Humanities.
 Belhaven Press was sold to John Wiley & Sons in 1993 and Pinter Publishers was itself disposed to Cassell in 1995.
+Cassell's academic and religious lists (including Pinter) were merged with American company Continuum to form the Continuum International Publishing Group in 1999.
+Continuum was taken over by Bloomsbury Publishing in 2011 and absorbed into it in 2012.

 Frances Pinter’s commitment to enabling thoughtful, informed debate about some of the most important questions facing contemporary society, and her talent for identifying cutting edge authors and texts, helped her to develop a reputation for making courageous decisions as publisher.
 Pinter Publishers took on books that broke new ground, began new conversations and, in some cases, established new fields.
 The first field in which Pinter Publishers became an acknowledged leader was International Relations.
 By 1979 it had become a known innovator: introducing a whole genre of books examining the social and economic impacts of new technologies.
 It also had strong lists in development, human rights and linguistics.

 In 1979 Frances Pinter began a close connection with the Science Policy Research Unit at Sussex University, publishing a number of books by its director Christopher Freeman and backing a new generation of scholars, many of whom went on to highly successful academic careers, including Luc Soete, Giovanni Dosi, Rod Coombs and Luke Georghiou amongst many others.
 Schumperterian economics and open innovation were important themes in much of this work.